luttje/css-pokemon-gameboy/README.md

 3. Run `npm run watch` in the root directory to watch for changes in the `src` directory and automatically build new distributions.

-## Licenses
+## Third-party Licenses

 **The images in this repository are the property of Nintendo.
 The style is also property of Nintendo.**

-The code in this repository is Unlicensed, with the exception of used third-party libraries like PrismJs, Grunt, Node and npm.
-You can view the licenses related to third-parties in [LICENSES-THIRD-PARTY.txt](LICENSES-THIRD-PARTY.txt) or on their respective websites.
+You can view the licenses related to third-party code in [LICENSES-THIRD-PARTY.md](LICENSES-THIRD-PARTY.md) or on their respective websites.